🎟️ Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 Expanding the Experience with Z-Street

-With a 32-year history, Zemam’s expanded its culinary footprint by including an international bar and, more recently, a coffee shop that celebrates the rich origins of Ethiopian coffee.
+With a 32-year history and the help of funding from the Rio Nuevo development district, Zemam’s expanded its culinary footprint by including an international bar and, more recently, a coffee shop that celebrates the rich origins of Ethiopian coffee.

 The restaurant, bar, and coffee shop unified to form one venue: Z-Street.